 Hallmarked for London 1752, by Samuel Courtauld.
 Full set of hallmarks to the body and the makers mark and lion passant to lid.

 A scratch weight of 25"15 is marked to the base.
-The marks are clear and well struck with only some partial rubbing.

 This is a very attractive coffee pot in excellent condition.